 b.
 Computer-generated code to protect against counterfeiting

 The nine digits of the ISIN which are security-specific codes are computer-generated using a complex formula.
 The code is critical in preventing counterfeiting and forgery.

 c.
 Governed by the International Organization for Standardization (ISO)

-International Organization for Standardization (ISO 6166) currently defines the structure of the ISIN system.
+International Organization for Standardisation (ISO 6166) currently defines the structure of the ISIN system.
 At present, the law states that an ISIN can be attributed to most forms of securities, which includes (but is not limited to) equity shares, units, depositary receipts; debt instruments (bonds, stripped coupons, and principal amounts), T-bills; derivatives; commodities, and currencies.

 3. ISIN in India

-In India, the task of issuing ISIN for various securities has been assigned by SEBI to the NSDL – National Securities Depository Limited.
-For government securities, the allotment of the ISIN code is regulated by the Reserve Bank of India.
+In India, the task of issuing ISIN for various securities has been assigned by the Securities and Exchange Board of India (SEBI) to the National Securities Depository Limited (NSDL).
+For the government securities, the allotment of the ISIN code is regulated by the Reserve Bank of India (RBI).